 If you or a loved one experienced health issues after spending time on base between 1953 and 1987, you may now be eligible to file a lawsuit thanks to the Camp Lejeune Justice Act — even if your loved one passed away decades ago.

 We're proud to work with Ed Bell, the champion of the Camp Lejeune Justice Act, to help veterans get justice.
 Call (800) 995-1212 now for a free case review before the August 2024 deadline.

-What Is the Camp Lejeune Justice Act?
+What Is the Camp Lejeune Justice Act of 2022?